krestfield/docs/certdog/keystores.md

-You would now have created an account that can be configured in certdog to access your key vault.
+You would now have created an account that can be configured in Certdog to access your key vault.

 <br>